juliala2504/juliala2504.github.io/index.md

           <span>Lorentz Center workshop: Galactic Centers as tracers of Galaxy Evolution, Leiden</span>
           <span>10/2025</span>
         </div>
-        <p>Talk on An orbital decomposition of the nuclear regions in the early-type galaxy FCC047.</p>
+        <p>Talk on "An orbital decomposition of the nuclear regions in the early-type galaxy FCC047".</p>
       </div>

       <div class="cv-item">